orchest/orchest/docs/source/getting_started/quickstart.md

 :alt: Pipeline with two steps in Orchest
 ```

-You can get the code for this pipeline step from the `explore-data.ipynb` [file in the GitHub
+You can get the code for this Pipeline Step from the `explore-data.ipynb` [file in the GitHub
 repository](https://github.com/orchest/quickstart/blob/main/explore-data.ipynb).

 Maybe you already noticed the imports in the previous step: